August 29, 2025 (9mo ago) — last updated May 24, 2026 (2d ago)

 A practical framework: Dan Millman’s life-path system

-Dan Millman’s book The Life You Were Born to Live and the Life Purpose App use your birth date to generate a life-path number and personalized profile.
-This approach isn’t meant to be mystical; it’s a consistent, structured starting point for self-discovery2.
+Dan Millman’s book The Life You Were Born to Live and the Life Purpose App use your birth date to generate a life-path number and a personalized profile.
+This method isn’t meant to be mystical; it’s a consistent, structured starting point for self-discovery and daily practice2.

 • Identifies innate strengths and recurring challenges